nicklafferty/craftycody/content/crafts/jigsaw-review.md

 ## Safety Tips

-The first thing to always keep in mind when working with power tools is safety and safety is enforced with repetition.
-I always wear gloves and safety glasses when using tools.
-What I always do when putting my jigsaw away is make sure the safety lock is on and turn the speed dial down to 1.
+The first thing to always keep in mind when working with power tools is **safety** and safety is enforced with repetition.
+I always wear gloves, safety glasses, and earmuffs when using tools.
+What I always do when putting my jigsaw away is make sure the safety lock is on and I turn the speed dial down to 1.
 Then, when I know the trigger is locked, pull the battery out and set it aside.
 I also pull the trigger to make sure there is no "juice" in the tool and then lock it again.
 Last, I take the saw blade out and store it away in a small case.
 Be careful as the blade may be hot after use.

 ## Summary